descope/descope-js/packages/web-js-sdk/README.md

   throw Error('Failed to sign in');
 }

-// Get the code from email and const codeFromEmail = '1234';
+// Get the one time code from email and verify it const codeFromEmail = '1234';
 res = await sdk.otp.verify.email(userIdentifier, codeFromEmail);
 if (!res.ok) {